circleci/circleci-docs/jekyll/_cci2/executor-types.md

     machine: true
 ```

 The VM will run Ubuntu 14.04 with a few additional tools installed.
 It isn’t possible to specify other images.
+Refer to the [specification script for the VM](https://raw.githubusercontent.com/circleci/image-builder/picard-vm-image/provision.sh) for more information about additional tools.

 ### When To Use the Machine Executor?
 - Your application requires full access to OS resources